doomvox/raku-study/notes/meeting_2022aug07.md

     1.  lizmat explains the ? isn't a twigil, it indicates it's **optional**

         1.  one example: <https://github.com/rakudo/rakudo/blob/master/src/core.c/hash_slice.pm6>

+            1.  "$ means a required positional in which we're not interested, so we didn't bother to give it a name'

+            2.  "$? is an optional positional in which we're not interested, also without name"

     2.  but there are cases where the ? **is** a twigil (nasty source of confusion)